lovehumanity/lovehumanity.github.io/_pages/About.md

 The further reading in my articles are just some websites that I come across when searching for the topic and I hope that they will improve my SEO (times I appear in search results) because generally I put alot of effort into this blog and for it to be unnoticed by others because I don't put further reading would be a crime to myself and others.
 So please don't feel the need to read everything in Further Reading, but only read that which you feel drawn to and just be true to yourself is my advice.

 As a side note I do update this blog fairly regularly and so if you enjoy this content and would like to continue to come back here please do consider bookmarking this blog in your browser or saving the link.
-Or you have the option to subscribe with RSS if you still use that.
+Or you have the option to subscribe with RSS if you still use that and you will find an icon for that at the bottom of the page.

 ## The Great White Brotherhood